nam20485/dotnet-prebuild/.github/.devcontainer/docs/updates/initial-setup.md

 - `stop-ssh` - Stop SSH only
 - `start-code` - Start code-server only
 - `stop-code` - Stop code-server only
-- `check-jetbrains` - Check JetBrains installation
+- `check-jetbrains` - Check JetBrains Rider installation
+- `check-vscode` - Check VS Code Server CLI installation

 ## How to Use